BGCG/project-5/README.md

 * As a client, I can share my prediction results easily so I can give access to the data to my other colleagues (SHOULDN'T HAVE).

-Reason for non-completion: This user story was not completed due to data privacy concerns, for example if the data could be accidentally shared by anyone who had access to the link, this might break the NDA agreement.
+Reason for non-completion: This user story was not completed due to data privacy concerns, for example if the data is accidentally shared by anyone who had access to the link, this might break the NDA agreement.

 * As a client, I can provide feedback to the ML scientists via the dashboard so I can inform the model creators of any improvements that could be made to the ML tool (COULD HAVE) and As a client, I can view how the model generalises to data over time so I can monitor the model performance over a long period (COULD HAVE).